dsbowen/dsbowen.github.io/_posts/hemlock/2020-01-15-getting-started.md

 VS Code and Cloud SDK will open setup executables automatically.
 Follow the directions when prompted.

-You will also be prompted to login or create acconts for Heroku-CLI, Git, and Cloud SDK.
+You will also be prompted to login or create accounts for Heroku-CLI, Git, and Cloud SDK.

 To verify the installations, close and re-open the Ubuntu terminal, then enter: